sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 One way to understand neural networks is to observe logistic regression:
 Logistic regression uses a binary classification on input data,
-Architecture: the model takes the input's n features and uses a weighted sum over them , Activation function: the weighted sum is then passed as an input to a log function and the classification is activated to one if the log output is greater than a certain threshold.
+Architecture: the model takes the input's n features and uses a weighted sum over them,
+Activation function: the weighted sum is then passed as an input to a log function and the classification is activated to one if the log output is greater than a certain threshold.
-Learning algorithm: learn optimal weights by using optemize techniques such as gradient descent.
+Learning algorithm: learn optimal weights by using optimization techniques such as gradient descent.
 #### Logistic regression is a simple neural network.
 ![alt text](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/%E2%80%8F%E2%80%8FLR.PNG)